katieluo88/personal-site-academic/content/publication/stayPositive/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Illustration of the image formation process in augmented reality settings.
+  caption: "Illustration of the image formation process in augmented reality settings.
     Left: optical see-through setting.
 Right: projector AR setting.
-In both settings, the image is created by adding light to existing light sources from the real world, which motivates the non-negative image generation problem.'
+In both settings, the image is created by adding light to existing light sources from the real world, which motivates the non-negative image generation problem."
   focal_point: ""
   preview_only: false